Intika-Linux-Apps/gSpeech-Talker/README.md

 NB:
-- python-notify is used for a best integration with Ubuntu
+- python-appindicator is used for a best integration with Ubuntu
 - sox is needed to speech text with more than 2^15 characters